 Well, whatever.

-He's uh he's a wacko of the first order.
+He's a wacko of the first order.

-And uh this guy has uh uh uh a secret plan.
+And this guy has a secret plan.

-He has a secret plan to destroy the Democrat leadership council.
+He has a secret plan to destroy the Democrat Leadership Council.

-He says we need to make the Democrat Leadership Council retroactive, uh radioactive, and we will, with everybody's help, we really can.
+He says we need to make the Democrat Leadership Council retroactive, radioactive, and we will.

-Won't tell anybody what it is, but he's gonna launch it in two weeks to destroy the Democrat leadership council, because they came out the other day and claimed that uh their new agenda, and Hillary went up there and supported it, and it's pretty mainstream, almost conservative in a lot of places, and these kook fringe Democrats are really think they're running the party now and they're fed up.
+Won't tell anybody what it is, but he's going to launch it in two weeks to destroy the Democrat Leadership Council because they came out the other day and claimed that their new agenda, and Hillary went up there and supported it.

-They are they are just wandering aimlessly out there.
+They are just wandering aimlessly out there.

 They're in a sailboat without a sail and a sailboat without a rudder.

-And they did they just they're in big trouble.
+And they just, they're in big trouble.

 Stay optimistic on this, folks.